A Q&A with illustrator Sharpay Chenyuè Yuán

 by Sharpay Chenyuè Yuán, Quentin Blake Centre resident illustrator

 Illustrator Sharpay Chenyuè Yuán is our first Engine House Graduate Illustrator-in-Residence.
 Last year, Sharpay spent time at New River Head, the derelict former waterworks that will become the Quentin Blake Centre for Illustration.
-Ahead of showing her work this, she tells us more about using drawing to investigate the past.
+Ahead of showing her work this September, she tells us more about using drawing to investigate the past.

 How can illustration tell us about history?